 Just being me is my new life’s mission!
-What a great way to spend my last years in my 50’s.
+What a great way to spend my last year in my 50’s.
 What about you?
-Leave a comment if you are a woman in transition.
+Leave a comment if you are a woman in tranformation.

 Also, check out our Podcast if you are ready to reset your life.